gregplaysguitar/ScrollBalance.js/readme.md

 the others scroll and fix within.
 If there's only one column, it will scroll and fix within it's parent element.

-Initialise the plugin like so:
+Initialize the plugin like so:

     var scrollbalance = new ScrollBalance($('.column'), {
       // options